AngularBootCamp/todo-list-tutorial/service.md

 ## Make the service a provider

-To start using the service, we first need to *provide* it in an NgModule.
+To start using the service, we first need to *provide* it in an ngModule.
 Start by adding this code in `/src/app/app.module.ts`:

 ```javascript
 import { TodoListService } from './todo-list.service';
 ```

-Next, add the service to the `providers` array, so that the NgModule looks like this:
+Next, add the service to the `providers` array, so that the ngModule looks like this:

 ```javascript
 @NgModule({